mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 https://docs.cypress.io/guides/continuous-integration/introduction#Boot-your-server

-## Playwright natively supports Promises
+## Playwright requires less domain-specific knowledge

+A perfect example is grabbing a URL.

 [The bug](https://github.com/cypress-io/cypress/issues/1417) has been open for four years, and Cypress recently stated that they currently have no plans to support it.